 To diagnose nonsuicidal self-injury, doctors must determine whether the act was intended to cause death (suicidal behavior) or not (nonsuicidal self-injury).
 To do so, doctors evaluate the person's intent, reasons, and mood.
 People who engage in nonsuicidal self-injury may state that they harm themselves to obtain relief from negative feelings rather than to kill themselves.
 Or they may repeatedly use methods unlikely to result in death.
 However, people who engage in self-injury can and do attempt suicide.
 So doctors talk to other people who are close to the person about changes in the person's mood and stresses in the person's life so that they can evaluate the person's risk of suicide.

 If people do not think their self-injury is a problem, they may be reluctant to talk about it.
 Thus, to evaluate people who have injured themselves, doctors first try to help these people talk about their self-injury.
 To do so, doctors communicate the following:

 Doctors then try to determine the following:

-Doctors also check for other mental health disorders, such as borderline personality disorder and try to estimate how likely people are to attempt suicide.
+Doctors also check for other mental disorders and try to estimate how likely people are to attempt suicide.